 Opening Times: Only on Saturday from 4 pm to 12 am.

-Greenfield weekend market is located in the busy business district.
+Greenfield weekend market is located in a busy business district.
 There are plenty of stalls that are offering a great variety of food and drinks also there are a few beer stalls.
 And can enjoy the live band playing music.

 Sabroso Street Food Garden Market